bonolo1/garden-ai/README.md

 ## Installation <a name="installation"><a>

-There are two different ways to run the application: using Docker or a virtual environment.
+There are two different ways to run the program: using Docker or a virtual environment.

 ### Docker